nasuni-labs/nasuni-dashboards/README.md

 *   This package stack has only been validated with the component versions documented in the README file.

-*   Nasuni Support is limited to Nasuni APIs and Protocols (SMB, NFS, SNMP).
+*   Nasuni Support is limited to Nasuni APIs and Protocols (SMB, NFS, SNMP, GFA Telemetry).

 *   Nasuni API and Protocol bugs or feature requests should be communicated to Nasuni Customer Success.